adlerzei/letterboxd-streaming-providers/README.md

     - load the `/extension` folder
 - or
     - drag & drop the Chrome build file from `/builds` into the tab.

+For GitHub Actions artifacts, note that the downloaded artifact is a GitHub wrapper archive.
+Extract it first to get the actual `.zip` or `.xpi` build file inside.

 In Firefox:
 - go to `about:debugging`